sjl/.plan/README.markdown

   meaning to do this for a while.
 It's going to be a place for me to dump links to blogs/etc that I want to remember to check every now and then.
 * Fixed the system redefinition clobbering bug in [beast][].

+### 2016-08-11

+* Submitted [Silt2][] to the game jam.
+It's as done as it's every gonna get.
+  I'm pretty happy with how it turned out.
+* Wrote up some docs for [beast][].
+Gonna officially release it in the next couple of days.